sighupio/fury-kubernetes-monitoring/README.md

 ```

-- For On-premises and for self-managed
+- For on-premises and for self-managed

 ``` yaml
   ...